subugoe/operandi/README.md

 ```

 6. In the second terminal start the Service Broker

 ```sh
 operandi-broker broker start --limit 1
 ```

-For the demo run we want to take only one request from the priority queue, thus, we limit the amount of requests to be processed with the `--limit` option.
+For the demo run, we want to take only one request from the priority queue, thus, we limit the number of requests to be processed with the `--limit` option.

 Example Service Broker output:
 ```sh